Changissnz/selfinterest/README.md

 # More on philosophies of self-interest #19

-The practice of self-interest has always had a curious relationship with social theory.
+The practice of self-interest always had and has a curious relationship with social theory.
 Treat the human in the way of a lone atom, call them an individual but do them as if they were a disconnected part from the whole, for what they are perceived to be after, before, or on top of the social